 Positive reinforcement training using a clicker or marker signal is used not only to train dogs, but also humans -- particularly athletes like gymnasts, but also surgeons! https://www.scientificamerican.com/article/positive-reinforcement-helps-surgeons-learn/

-The use of coercive training devices, such as prong-collars and shock collars is not only forbidden in Switzerland, but will not be used in any of my in person or online-courses.
+The use of coercive training devices, such as prong-collars and shock collars is forbidden in Switzerland, and will not be used in any of my in-person or online-courses.